gardener/gardener/docs/development/process.md

 Before you initiate a cherry pick, make sure that the following prerequisites are accomplished.

 - A pull request merged against the `master` branch.
-- The release branch exists (check in the [branches section](https://github.com/gardener/gardener/branches))
+- The release branch exists (check in the [branches section](https://github.com/gardener/gardener/branches)).
 - Have the `gardener/gardener` repository cloned as follows:
-  - the `origin` remote should point to your fork (alternatively this can be overwritten by passing `FORK_REMOTE=<fork-remote>`)
+  - the `origin` remote should point to your fork (alternatively this can be overwritten by passing `FORK_REMOTE=<fork-remote>`).
-  - the `upstream` remote should point to the Gardener github org (alternatively this can be overwritten by passing `UPSTREAM_REMOTE=<upstream-remote>`)
+  - the `upstream` remote should point to the Gardener GitHub org (alternatively this can be overwritten by passing `UPSTREAM_REMOTE=<upstream-remote>`).
 - Have `hub` installed, which is most easily installed via `go get github.com/github/hub` assuming you have a standard golang development environment.
-- A github token which has permissions to create a PR in an upstream branch.
+- A GitHub token which has permissions to create a PR in an upstream branch.

 ### Initiate a Cherry Pick

-- Run the [cherry pick script][cherry-pick-script]
+- Run the [cherry pick script][cherry-pick-script].

   This example applies a master branch PR #3632 to the remote branch `upstream/release-v3.14`: